sylvaticus/juliatutorial/language-core/functions.md

 ## Templates \(type parametrisation\)

-Functions can be further specified regarding on which types they works with, using templates:
+Functions can be further specified regarding on which types they work with, using templates:

 `myfunction(x::T, y::T2, z::T2) where {T <: Number, T2} = 5x + 5y + 5z`

-The above function first defines two types, T \(a subset of Number\) and T2, and then specify each parameter of which of these two types must be.
+The above function first defines two types, T \(a subset of Number\) and T2, and then specifies each parameter of which of these two types must be.
 You can call it  with `(1,2,3)` or `(1,2.5,3.5)` as parameter, but not with `(1,2,3.5)` as the definition of `myfunction` constrains that the second and third parameter must be the same type \(whatever it is\).

 ## Functions as objects